blvckmaze/ansible-snippets/README.md

   roles:
   - role: role_name
       vars:
-        username: target_host's_username
+        username: target_host_username
 ```

-Replace your_target_hosts with the appropriate inventory group or hostname, and your_username_here with the desired username.
+Replace `your_target_hosts` with the appropriate inventory group or hostname, and `target_host_username` with the desired username.

+## Role Functionality

+This role performs the following tasks:

+1. Installs Docker Community Edition on the target machine.
+2. Ensures that the Docker service is started and configured to start on boot.
+3. Grants the specified user (`username`) rights to run Docker commands without requiring root privileges.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL 3.0 License.
 See the LICENSE file for details.

 ## Author Information